Housing SA and community housing providers only take certain types of income into account when working out:

 - affordable rent limits for people receiving help paying bond and rent

-- how much rent a public housing tenant is charged
+- how much rent a public or community housing tenant is charged.

-This table sets out the different types of income, and whether they are assessable or non-assessable.
+This table sets out the different types of income, and if they are assessable.

 Contact Housing SA about income types that aren’t included in this list.